 Iceland’s Camping Rules

-There are strict rules in place to protect Iceland’s landscape.
-The most important of these to note is that free camping is illegal in the country.
+There are strict rules in place to protect the country's landscape.
+The most important of these to note is that free camping in Iceland is illegal.
 This means that you are only permitted to camp in designated areas, and there is no shortage of them.
 You might think you can avoid this limitation by driving somewhere no one will find you.
 But keep in mind also that off-road driving is also illegal here, and the fines are heavy if caught.

 These restrictions are in place to preserve the delicate flora that grow across the country, such as Iceland moss.
 For this reason, if you are out hiking, please don’t step on the moss.
 Stepping on it can easily kill it, and it takes decades to grow back.
 It’s easy to spot; it’s bright green and covers huge areas, on mountain sides and lava fields.